-Bachelor's Degree with Teaching Certification: English, History, Mathematics, Music, Political Science
+Bachelor's Degree with Teaching Certification: English, History, Mathematics, Music, Political Science of the academic school which offers the major.
+Students must register any change in major with the department of the selected major.

 Many bachelor's degree programs consist of a major and additional study in at least one other field of special interest.
 Students should determine their major fields of study prior to the fourth semester of university enrollment.
 Transfer students with advanced standing should determine their majors before scheduling classes.